 Experiencing emotional difficulties can be extremely challenging but identifying these destructive dating behaviours, and labelling them appropriately, can help in distancing yourself from feelings of failure.
 Seeking professional assistance can offer valuable guidance and support to navigate these situations.
 The expertise of a therapist or counsellor can help people to process their emotions and gain clarity on the reasons behind their experiences and create coping mechanisms to handle the emotional impact.
 They can also provide practical tips on setting boundaries, effective communication, and approaching future scenarios positively and healthily.

-About the writer: Dr. Mercedes Sheen – Associate Professor and Academic Head of Psychology, Edinburgh Business School, Heriot-Watt University Dubai
+Academic Head of Psychology at the Edinburgh Business School, Heriot-Watt University Dubai

 Read also – Does the world need AI Psychologists?